 Step 3: Decide On Communication Methods

 From there, you’ll need to define the various communication methods you intend to utilize in your project communication plan.

 The most common communication method examples include:

 - Instant messaging

 Try to account for all the communication methods available to you but avoid incorporating channels just for the sake of it.
-Ultimately, you want to streamline communications to selected techniques that work best for your business.
+Ultimately, you want to streamline communications to selected techniques and communication preferences that work best for your business.

 Build on this by listing the frequency and suggested definition for the communication type, so anyone who reads the communication plan is immediately up to speed.
 An example for an "all-hands meeting" could be "a one-hour meeting with all employees to discuss project status and get updates from the division heads."
 Definitions may be time-consuming, but they eliminate any margin for misinterpretation.

-Step 5: Find A Software Solution That Streamlines Your Construction Communication Plan
+Step 5: Find A Software Solution That Streamlines Your Communication Plan

 When looking for software solutions, look out for these features:

 - Cloud-based for easy access